Duration

 Application Process:

-Please direct your resume and application form to:
+Please direct your resume to:

 Email: [email protected]

-Fax: 1-866-300-1431
+Fax: 1--866-923-5837

+We welcome applications from individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace.
 We are committed to full compliance with the Human Rights Code, the Accessibility for Ontarians with Disabilities Act, the Occupational Health and Safety Act, and all other applicable legislation.
 We invite applicants to request accommodation, as required, throughout the application and hiring process.